-Rehab units are required to achieve a 20% improvement over existing conditions based upon pre-rehabilitation "duct leakage" and "dwelling unit air filtration" rates, or the above specified duct and envelope leakage rates.
-All projects must complete "pre-rehab" duct leakage and dwelling air infiltration test to determine a baseline.
+Rehabilitation units are required to achieve a 20% improvement over existing conditions based upon pre-rehabilitation "duct leakage" and "dwelling unit air filtration" rates, or meet new construction standards for specified duct and envelope leakage rates.
+All projects must complete a "pre-rehab" duct leakage and dwelling air infiltration test to determine a baseline.
 To arrive at the pre-rehabilitation leakage rates, a sampling of units (that includes one of each unit type in its various configurations within the property) must have pre-rehabilitation duct leakage and dwelling unit air infiltration performance testing, utilizing RESNET-approved performance testing methodologies, conducted upon them prior to the rehabilitation of the property.

+3. Bathroom fans

-- 3. Bathroom fans.
-Fans must be Energy STAR certified, wired with a light, and equipped with either a humidistat OR a timer that ensures the fan operates for a minimum of 10 minutes once the light has been switched off. - 4.
-Lighting.
+Fans must be Energy STAR certified, wired with a light, and equipped with either a humidistat OR a timer that ensures the fan operates for a minimum of 10 minutes once the light has been switched off.

+4. Lighting

 Install fluorescent or LED lights for at least 95% (by fixture count) of the required lighting.
+Required lighting includes kitchens, dining rooms, living/family rooms, bathrooms, hallways, stairways, entrances/foyers, bedrooms, garages, utility rooms, and outdoor fixtures mounted on the building.

+5. Plumbing fixtures

-Required lighting includes kitchens, dining rooms, living/family rooms, bathrooms, hallways, stairways, entrances/foyers, bedrooms, garages, utility rooms, and outdoor fixtures mounted on the building. - 5.
-Plumbing fixtures.
-Georgia Plumbing Code High Efficiency Plumbing Fixtures and Fittings in all units; shower heads ≤ 2.5 gpm, bathroom faucets < 1.5 gpm, kitchen faucets < 2.0 gpm, toilets ≤ 1.28 gpf. - 6.
-Low VOC interior wall/ceiling and floor finishes.
-As defined by "40 CFR Part 59 National Volatile Organic Compound Emission Standards for Consumer and Commercial Products" and maximum levels determined by the DCA QAP, interior applied paints and finishes shall contain a maximum VOC level of: - 50 grams/liter for wall and ceilings (DCA QAP requirement)
+Georgia Plumbing Code High Efficiency Plumbing Fixtures and Fittings in all units; shower heads \leq 2.5 gpm, bathroom faucets < 1.5 gpm, kitchen faucets < 2.0 gpm, toilets \leq 1.28 gpf.

+6. Low VOC interior wall/ceiling and floor finishes

+As defined by "40 CFR Part 59 - National Volatile Organic Compound Emission Standards for Consumer and Commercial Products" and maximum levels determined by the DCA QAP, interior applied paints and finishes shall contain a maximum VOC level of:

+- 50 grams/liter for wall and ceilings (DCA QAP requirement) - 100 grams/liter for floor finishes (DCA QAP requirement)

+7. Water Heaters

-- 100 grams/liter for floor finishes (DCA QAP requirement) - 7.
-Water heaters.
-Comply with ENERGY STAR Multifamily New Construction (MFNC) program (Version 1) for Uniform Energy Factor (UEF). - 8.
-Energy Star appliances.
-Appliances (refrigerators, dishwashers, laundry machines) provided by owners in units and community laundries must be Energy STAR certified.
+Comply with ENERGY STAR Multifamily New Construction (MFNC) program (Version 1) for Uniform Energy Factor (UEF).

+8. Energy Star appliances Appliances (refrigerators, dishwashers, laundry machines) provided by owners in units and community laundries must be Energy STAR certified.